simon-lc/GLVisualizer.jl/README.md

 # GLVisualizer.jl
-Robot visualization tools using OpenGL backend.
+Robot visualization tool using OpenGL backend.
+The API proposed in this package is heavily inspired from [MeshCat.jl](https://github.com/rdeits/MeshCat.jl).
+The reason for developing this package was to access depth information from a camera view.
+A tutorial on doing just this is provided below.

 ## Quick start
 #### create and open a visualizer